Basics of a Virginia Workers Compensation Case

 - The injure worker must also show that the injured occurred during the "Course of Employment"

-There are many other factors that an injured worker must consider as well.
-Here are a few important questions:
+There are many other factors that an injured worker must consider including:

 - Did the employee report the accident and injury to the employer?